Bell Gully to abandon Vero Centre for One Queen Street

 Kiwi chief executive Clive Mackenzie says his company wishes Bell Gully "every success in their onward journey.
 While we are disappointed to see the firm leave, the advance notice by Bell Gully provides us with sufficient time to begin discussions with prospective tenants."

-Including the Bell Gully lease, the Vero Centre is 94 per cent occupied with a weighted average lease term of seven years.
+Including the Bell Gully lease, the Vero Centre is 94 percent occupied with a weighted average lease term of seven years.

 - BusinessDesk